-The graduate programs of the School of Law provide opportunities for advanced study, individual research, and specialization leading to the degrees of Master of Laws (LL.M.) in taxation, estate planning, real property development, international law, international arbitration, and ocean and coastal law.
+The graduate programs of the School of Law provide opportunities for advanced study, individual research, and specialization leading to the degrees of Master of Laws (LL.M.) in taxation, estate planning, entertainment, arts & sports law, real property development, international law, international arbitration, and ocean and coastal law.
 Within the International Law LL.M., the School offers three specializations: U.S. and Transnational Law for Foreign Lawyers, International Law, and Inter-American Law.